 * Tigger is trapped on a flimsy bridge and the whole gang falls down an impossibly deep chasm trying to rescue him.

-* ...But meanwhile, Pooh is trapped in a small cave all alone for what feels like forever(!) and is damn near ready to spend the rest of his life stuck down there(!?) with only the memory of Christopher Robin to keep him company(!?!)
+* During that time, Pooh is trapped in a very small room all alone for what feels like forever(!) and is damn near ready to spend the rest of his life stuck down there(!?) with only the memory of Christopher Robin to keep him company(!?!)

 * And this happens:

-Take as long as you like looking at that screen shot.
-It'll tell you everything you need to know about this movie.
+Take as long as you like because it's really everything you need to know about this movie.
 Just, the longer you stare at it, the more it'll start freaking you out.

 Might as well mention (I want to wrap this up because my gosh, these are an awful lot of words about a direct-to-video Winnie the Pooh movie) that the DVD format does not do this film any favors and I figure the same will be true for most of the upcoming DTV sequels as well.
 The animation mistakes are far more obvious now, and there are some moments that are downright sloppy; jumpy foreground shrubs and whatnot.
 Given that the next sequel coming up had to satisfy a theatrical audience, one can only hope it'll at least look better.